appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/guides/resolve-merge-conflicts-in-git.md

 # Resolve Merge Conflicts in Git

-Merge conflicts are a regular part of working with Git, arising when changes from separate branches cannot be seamlessly merged.
+Merge conflicts are a regular part of working with Git, arising when changes from separate branches cannot be merged.

-This guide provides strategies for resolving different types of merge conflicts and offers few tips to mitigate them, ensuring smoother collaboration and project management in Git.
+This guide provides strategies for resolving different types of merge conflicts, ensuring smoother collaboration and project management in Git.

-## Resolve Merge Conflicts

-### Resolve via Interface
+### Resolve via PR Interface
-Resolving conflicts via the Git interface is recommended when conflicts involve a small number of files with straightforward changes.
+Resolving conflicts via the Git PR interface is recommended when conflicts involve a small number of files with straightforward changes.

 1. Once you have committed the changes to a particular branch, go to your Git provider and raise a Pull Request.
 For example, if you encounter merge conflicts while merging branch `b1` into `b2`, raise a PR.